strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 Also the error codes from joining a regular room could be returned.

+### Events

+The signaling server tries to resume the internal proxy session if the connection to the remote server gets interrupted.
+To notify clients about these interruptions, two additional events may be sent from the server to the client:

+Connection was interrupted (Server -> Client):

+    {
+      "type": "event",
+      "event": {
+        "target": "room",
+        "type": "federation_interrupted"
+      }
+    }

+Connection was resumed (Server -> Client):

+    {
+      "type": "event",
+      "event": {
+        "target": "room",
+        "type": "federation_resumed",
+        "resumed": true
+      }
+    }

+The `resumed` flag will be `true` if the existing internal session could be resumed (i.e. the client stayed in the remote room), or `false` if a new internal session was created.

+If a new internal session was created, the client will receive another `room` event for the joined room and `join` events for the different participants in the room.
+This should be handled the same as if the direct session could not be resumed on reconnect.

 ## Leave room

 To leave a room, a [join room](#join-room) message must be sent with an empty